irislin1006/paper_logs/LLM/alignment/Great Models Think Alike and this Undermines AI Oversight.md

 ---

-### **Paper Overview: "Great Models Think Alike and this Undermines AI Oversight"**
-#### **Authors & Affiliations**
-The paper is authored by researchers from various institutions, including the ELLIS Institute Tübingen, Max Planck Institute, University of Tübingen, IIIT Hyderabad, Contextual AI, and Stanford University.

----

 ## **1. Problem Statement & Motivation**
 - As **language models (LMs)** improve, it is becoming **harder for humans** to evaluate and oversee them.